orangeCircleCode/orangecirclecompany-hugo/content/services/google-ads.md

   You have complete control over your budget which you can also change at any time.
   Since Google Ads is a PPC (pay per click) service, you only pay when a person engages with your ad.

-#### And did we mention you can customise your campaign?
+### And did we mention you can customize your campaign?

   If you want to target customers using cellphones, that like pizza, that are within 10 miles of your pizzeria between 12 noon and 1:00 P.M on Tuesdays you can do that!

-#### With Google Ads you have the option of Search Ads, Display Ads, Video Ads and App Ads.
+### With Google Ads you have the option of Search Ads, Display Ads, Video Ads and App Ads.

   We will work with you to determine the best options to reach your target audience.

-#### The first things we will do for you are:
+### The first things we will do for you are:

 1. We will design a campaign with your individual goals in mind
 2. Once your campaign is launched we will closely monitor your campaigns performance utilizing Google Adwords statistics as well as **[Google Analytics][2]**
 3. We will provide you with regular reports and make recommendations based on the most current performance data
 4. We will implement any further changes and continue to monitor your campaigns performance

 We can provide you with campaign maintenance options or, if you’re like us and think this stuff is fun, we can provide you with basic training to manage your own campaign.

-#### Let us show you how Google Ads can work for you!
+### Let us show you how Google Ads can work for you!